-Unfortunately we do not provide leather covers.
-If you need the cover to be printed on paper that is different to the inside pages, you can email firstname.lastname@example.org for a special quote.
+No. Unfortunately we do not provide leather covers.
+If you need the cover to be printed on paper that is different to the inner pages, you can email email@example.com for a special quote.

 Do you provide other formats such as table tent menus?

-Unfortunately we do not provide tent menus as yet.
-However, we are adding products to the website frequently.
-Please email email@example.com and let us know if this is something you want to see on our website in the near future.
+No. Unfortunately we do not provide tent menus as of yet.
+However, we are adding products to the website frequently, so be sure to keep an eye out!
+Please email firstname.lastname@example.org and let us know if this is something you want to see on our website in the near future.

 Earliest records of menus date back to the late 18th century when eating out of home was a rarity.
 While there were inns that would feed their tenants reasonable meals; the modern day restaurant that we know evolved from establishments that served a restorative meaty broth known as a “restaurant” (the origin of the name we use today).